What is a sinus X-ray?

 Generally, a sinus X-ray follows this process:

-- The technologist may cover the rest of your body with a lead apron (shield) so you
+The technologist will cover the rest of your body with a lead apron (shield) so the

 care to prevent further injury.
 For example, you may wear a neck brace if your healthcare